Consensys/teku/README.md

                              The list of password files to decrypt the validator keystore files
 Commands:
-  transition  Manually run state transitions peer        Commands for LibP2P PeerID validator   Register validators by sending deposit transactions to an
+  help        Displays help information about the specified command transition  Manually run state transitions peer        Commands for LibP2P PeerID validator   Register validators by sending deposit transactions to an